SirajulMostafa/EAtmSirajulApp/README.md

 -------------------------------------------------------------
 -
 Enter 1 for check Balance
-,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit
+,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
 1
 Your curret Balance is:492
 -
-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit 4
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
+ 4

 Enter Card number 234